 Customer service activity is gradually increasing on Twitter.
 In addition, businesses are also readily available to answer such consumers instantly.
 For example, whenever a specific software or tool starts malfunctioning, you will witness many people posting about it in the form of questions.

 In the B2B environment, you will come across most people are merely posting questions or requesting for help in some instances.
 Since B2B buyers are known to be quite aware than they used to be many years ago, they mostly do not ignore any platform while researching.
 To construct your social presence on Twitter and improve your profile’s credibility, it is always a good idea to help them out with their respective queries or issues.
 Positive reviews are a crucial factor in the success of your B2B Twitter marketing campaign.

-Casie Gillette recommends searching Twitter for a service or product you offer, “See what people are asking about, what they are saying, and how their peers are responding and also, check out your competitor feeds to see what they are responding to.
-If they are using Twitter as a support mechanism, you might find some good stuff in there.”
+Casie Gillette recommends searching Twitter for a service or product you offer, “See what people are asking about, what they are saying, and how their peers are responding and also, check out your competitor feeds to find out what they are responding to.
+If they are using Twitter as a support mechanism, you might be able to find some good stuff in there.”

 2. Add value to your content.

 Adding value to your Twitter content is very similar to adding value to other marketing content.
 You should always keep your buyer personas in mind before taking any action because the key to creating successful inbound content is to make your readers feel like you are speaking personally to them.